 You may also pick different tunneling protocols that will be best suited for particular use cases.
 There, VyprVPN has a handful of options: WireGuard, IKEv2, Chameleon, and OpenVPN.

-OpenVPN – their servers support both TCP and UDP versions, but VyprVPN clients will allow you to use only UDP, which is faster but less safe than TCP.
+- OpenVPN – their servers support both TCP and UDP versions, but VyprVPN clients will allow you to use only UDP, which is faster than TCP.

 The most impressive option is WireGuard.
 It works flawlessly and with high speed.
 Other tunneling protocols are hit or miss by comparison.